 Karin Kallmaker’s searing novel of innocent first love and dangerous seduction joins an unparalleled string of critically acclaimed bestsellers that earned her the title of Undisputed Mistress of Lesbian Romance.

-My love for Hawaiian and Polynesian culture and spirituality is, I hope, reflected respectfully throughout the story.
+My fascination and love for Hawaiian and Polynesian culture and spirituality is, I hope, reflected respectfully throughout the story.

 (The Frequented Path)

 “Ms. Starling, you’ve got six claim checks, but I’ve only got five bags.
 What’s missing?”